 DFSCA Regulatory Requirement Stanford Standards, Policies, and Procedures A description of the applicable legal sanctions under local, state or federal law for the unlawful possession or distribution of illicit drugs and alcohol.
 The AGM 2.2.8, section 5.
 Legal Sanctions The unlawful manufacture, distribution, dispensing, possession, and/or use of a controlled substance or alcohol is regulated by a number of federal, state and local laws.
 These laws impose legal sanctions for both misdemeanor and felony convictions.
 Criminal penalties for convictions can range from fines and probation to denial or revocation of federal benefits (such as student loans) to imprisonment and forfeiture of personal and real property.
-Full text at adminguide.stanford.edu/chapter-2/subchapter-2/policy-2-2-8#anchor-23 alcohol.stanford.edu/home/stanford-university-student-alcohol-policy 403 Health and Safety Code §11550 - Use or under the influence of controlled substances.
-Full text at leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=HSC§ion-Num=11550 Health and Safety Code §11357 - Possession of greater than 1 oz. of marijuana Health and Safety Code §11357.5 - Furnishing, distribution, sale of, or giving synthetic cannabis Health and Safety Code §11362.3 - (1) Smoking or ingesting cannabis products in a public place or (2) in a location where smoking tobacco is prohibited, or (7) while driving.
-Full text at leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=HSC&division=10.&title=∂=&chapter=6.&article=2 Health and Safety Code §11401 - Controlled substance analogs will be treated the same as other controlled substance classification leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=HSC&division=10.&title=∂=&chapter=6.5.&article= A disciplinary sanction may include the completion of an appropriate rehabilitation program.
+Full text at adminguide. stanford.edu/chapter-2/subchapter-2/policy-2-2-8#anchor-23 alcohol.stanford.edu/home/stanford-university-student-alcohol-policy 403 Health and Safety Code §11550 - Use or under the influence of controlled substances.
+Full text at leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=11550.&lawCode=HSC Health and Safety Code §11357 - Possession of greater than 1 oz. of marijuana Health and Safety Code §11357.5 - Furnishing, distribution, sale of, or giving synthetic cannabis Health and Safety Code §11362.3 - (1) Smoking or ingesting cannabis products in a public place or (2) in a location where smoking tobacco is prohibited, or (7) while driving.
+Full text at leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=HSC&division=10.&ti-tle=∂=&chapter=6.&article=2 Health and Safety Code §11401 - Controlled substance analogs will be treated the same as other controlled substance classification leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=HSC&division=10.&ti-tle=∂=&chapter=6.5.&article= Refer to page 42 for the list of acohol violations.
+A disciplinary sanction may include the completion of an appropriate rehabilitation program.
 AGM 2.2.8, section 2.
 Policy, sub-section d.
 Rehabilitation states: "Successful completion of an appropriate rehabilitation program (including participation in aftercare) may be considered evidence of eligibility for continued or future employment or for reinstatement of student status."